connoranastasio/Temporal-Links-Awakening/README.md

 A deep reinforcement learning project where an AI agent learns to play The Legend of Zelda: Link’s Awakening DX using PyBoy.

 ## ROM
-We use the most latest retail revision of the game:

-The Legend of Zelda: Link’s Awakening (USA, Europe) (Rev 2)
+Rom Revision: The Legend of Zelda: Link’s Awakening (USA, Europe) (Rev 2)

 File Name: LinksAwakeningDX-Rev2.gbc